stillagorilla/heypage/README.md

 - Identify and maximize reusable content blocks (cards/tiles/panels/modals/etc.) as Django template includes.
 - Treat header/footer/nav and common layout structures the same way (includes + base templates).

+### Reusable search and member list components
+Search results and group member lists will be implemented as reusable partials so the same "result row" patterns can be used across search, invites, and member directories.

 ---

 ## Context depictions to consolidate